AdobeDocs/genstudio.en/help/user-guide/references/brand-validation.md

 # Brand validation

 In GenStudio, brand validation is an essential component that works in collaboration with the generative AI functionality, [Brands](/help/user-guide/references/brands.md), [Products](/help/user-guide/references/products.md), and [Personas](/help/user-guide/references/personas.md).
-It ensures that all of your content aligns with your brand identity.
+It ensures that all your content aligns with your brand identity.

 GenStudio conducts brand validation on various aspects, including: